ZooTools/email-spell-checker/README.md

 <b>Email Spell Checker</b> is a lightweight JavaScript module written in TypeScript that suggests a right domain when your users misspell it in an email address.

-At [ZooTools](https://zootools.co), we validate thousands of emails daily with mailSpellChecker and it helped up to reduce by 30% bounced emails.
+At [ZooTools - web3 mailchimp alternative](https://zootools.co), we validate thousands of emails daily with *email-spell-checker* and it helped up to reduce by 30% bounced emails.

 ## The features your deserve

-We rewrote and improve [mailcheck.js](https://github.com/mailcheck/mailcheck), a great module that is not longer maintained (7+ years old).
+We rewrote and improve [mailcheck.js](https://github.com/mailcheck/mailcheck), a great module that is not longer maintained (7+ years since last update) and that contains a [bug](https://github.com/ZooTools/email-spell-checker/pull/3).

+- ⚡️ <b>Lighting fast</b>: Highly performance email checking using `Sift3` a fast and accurate string distance algorithm.
+- 🚀 <b>Ridiculously small</b>: 2KB (minzip) and 0 external dependencies.
+We agree, big bundles suck!
-- 🔋 <b>Updated</b>: 39+ popular domains, and 66+ modern TLDs out-of-the-box and continuously updated.
+- 🔋 <b>Updated</b>: 39+ popular domains, and 66+ modern TLDs out-of-the-box.
+Frequent updates.
 - 💙 <b>TypeScript</b>: Fully written in TypeScript, cause we know you love it and we too.
-- ⚡️ <b>Lighting fast</b>: Highly performance email checking using `js-levenshtein`, one of the fastest string distance JS modules.
 - ⚙️ <b>Extensible</b>: Allows to pass your custom rules and domains.
 Tweak it as you need.
-- 🔨 <b>5 minutes migration</b>: Same API and functions as mailcheck to migrate in <5 minutes.
+- 🔨 <b>1 minute migration</b>: Same API and functions as mailcheck so you can switch in a sec!
+- 🔐 <b>Unit tested</b>: Cause we'd not ever used a library without tests :).

 ## Some good use cases